incident-io/grafana-cloud-k6-prometheus-exporter/README.md

 ## Features

 - Exports k6 test run metrics to Prometheus format
-- Tracks test run status transitions and results
+- Tracks active test runs only (not completed or aborted tests)
 - Prevents duplicate counting with state management
 - Provides operational metrics for monitoring the exporter itself
 - Supports filtering by project